bluesillybeard/Pinc/include/graphics.md

     // In the future more shader types may be supported - most likely to be first is a fixed-pipeline setup like what OpenGL 1.x has. int shaders = pinc_graphics_shaders_create(pinc_graphics_shader_type_glsl);

-    // Pinc actually forces explicit layout bindings,
-    // even when using a version of GLSL that isn't even supposed to have them.
-    // Pinc will process the GLSL code and extract the layout bindings.

-    // When when using GLSL versions that don't support them,
-    // Pinc will remove those and use the old binding location system
-    // to create a map from the user-facing location (index into the list of attributes / uniforms)
+    // Pinc *must* map each vertex / uniform input into a linear list
+    // It's simply how the library has been designed.
-    // to the 'real' location that OpenGl uses. char* vertexShaderCode = "\
+    // but for now, just the shader code char* vertexShaderCode = "\
     #version 110\n\
-    layout(location=0) in vec3 pos;\n\
+    in vec3 pos;\n\
-    layout(location=1) in vec2 uv;\n\
+    in vec2 uv;\n\
-    layout(location=0) uniform mat4 transform;\n\
+    uniform mat4 transform;\n\
     varying vec2 _uv;\n\
     void main() {\n\
         gl_Position = vec4(pos, 1) * transform;\n\